jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 <img src="/assets/Semaphore5.png" alt="Adjust Test Design" width = "75%" align="center" style="padding-right: 20px;">

 ## Take Action Test
-Finally, for the last test, `isPermitAcquired(…)` throws an InterruptedException.
-I had no idea how to force `Semaphore` to do this, but now it’s trivial:
+Finally, for the last test, `isPermitAcquired(…)` throws an `InterruptedException`.
+We had no idea how to force `Semaphore` to do this previously, but now it’s trivial:
 ```java
 @Test
 public void doSomething_TakesAction_WhenPermitRequestIsInterrupted() throws Exception {